benstopford/coherence-bootstrap/README.md

 coherence-bootstrap
 ===================

-Set of working code snippets covering getting started with Coherence and some more advanced tips and tricks
+Set of working code snippets for getting started with Coherence along with some more advanced tips and tricks